psottomayorpereir/COP4520-ProgrammingAssignment1/README.md

 <br />

 The program runs an efficient algorithm to check if a number is prime.
 First, we check if the number equals to 2, 3, or 5.
 If so, we return true as the number is prime.
-Then we check if the number is less than or equal to 1 or if it is even.
+Then we check if the number is less than 2 or if it is even.
 If so, we return false as the number is not prime.
 If none of the returns is triggered, we run a for loop to check if the number is divisible by every odd number starting at 3 up to the square root of the number we are checking.
-If at some point the number we are checking is divisible by another number within the defined range, leaving a remainder of 0, we return false as the number is not prime.
+If at some point the number we are checking is divisible by another number leaving a remainder of 0, we return false as the number is not prime.
 Else, we return true as the number is prime.

 <br />